openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

  * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the CPC has final judgement over the level of activity that is adequate to meet these criteria.
  * Receive a two-thirds supermajority vote of the CPC to move to Growth Stage.
+ * Accept security reports and publicly disclose them after the fix has been made available.

 ### Impact Stage